 - For existing Skype for Business customers, this policy is designed to redirect incoming calls to Teams.
 This includes both VoIP (from Teams and Skype for Business) and PSTN calls.
-Federated calls will continue to be received in Skype for Business.

 - For customers without Skype for Business, when in effect, PSTN calls will be received in Teams.
-Federated calling is currently not supported in Teams.

 CallingDefaultClient to Teams will also affect calls to Skype for Business IP phones.
 Incoming calls will not be received on the phones and will only ring Teams clients.
 Please consult the Skype for Business to Microsoft Teams Capabilities Roadmap for information about support for existing certified SIP phones.

-Apply the Teams interop policy as described above via Skype for Business remote Windows PowerShell session to redirect calls to Teams:
+When using the legacy Teams upgrade policy, apply the Teams interop policy as described above via Skype for Business remote Windows PowerShell session to redirect calls to Teams:

 Grant-CsTeamsInteropPolicy -PolicyName tag:DisallowOverrideCallingTeamsChatTeams -Identity email@example.com